ZeroSpree/instadocs/README.md

 **Autosearch:** no need to focus the search field, simply start typing and auto-search will kick-in.

 **ESC key:** Use it to quickly close modal windows or clear the search input.

+**Localstorage:** Everything gets saved directly in your browser.
+No accounts, no passwords, no fuss.